Panel Chairs: Anna Rubbo and Juan Du

 HOME BUILDING IN (UN)AFFORDABLE CITIES

-Digital access and knowhow have become a cornerstone of democratic life.
-How can design address digital inequalities such as those experienced in the pandemic by disadvantaged groups, including children, and help create resilient communities?
+In turn, how can design address digital inequalities such as those experienced in the pandemic, especially by disadvantaged groups worldwide (including children) and help create resilient communities?

 3.7 ARCHITECTURAL EDUCATION IN A GLOBAL HABITAT

 UNESCO’s 2022 report, Knowledge-driven actions:transforming higher education for global sustainability, advocates the take-up of the SDGs across higher education institutions.
 How can design and planning educators best utilize the SDGs framework?

 Could the adaptation or integration of the SDGs provide the interdisciplinary knowledge and tools required to address issues of resiliency and inequality, as well as the ability to work collaboratively with communities?
 Past, present, or projected initiatives- studios, coursework, built projects or research – that demonstrate how the inclusion of the SDGs, the Green New Deal or other resilience strategies might throw light on these questions, are encouraged